LVala/zaft/README.md

 ## Installation

 This package can be installed using the Zig package manager.
-In your `build.zig.zon` add `zaft` to the dependency list:
+In `build.zig.zon` add `zaft` to the dependency list:

 ```zig
 // in build.zig.zon